iMSquared/corn/pkm/scripts/pretrain/gen_col/README.md

 ## Data Generation

 Inspect the content of [gen_col.py](./gen_col.py) if it meets the requirements of your system.

-For instance, by default we use cuda device 0 for data generation.
+For instance, by default we use cuda device 0 for data generation, and use an NVIDIA A6000 GPU for data generation.
+Depending on your hardware, you may need to reduce the batch size (Line 81 in gen_col.py) and/or restart your hardware due to accumulation of torch memory cache (see [troubleshooting](#troubleshooting]).

 Afterward, run [gen_col.py](./gen_col.py) to generate pretraining data.
 By default, the pretraining data are stored in `/tmp/col-12-2048`.

 Alternatively, you may download and extract the pretraining data that we make available [here](https://huggingface.co/imm-unicorn/corn-public/blob/main/col-12-2048.tar.gz).